Composition of Road Structure:

 a.
 Function of Sub base in Road Cross Section

-- It enables traffic stresses to be reduced to acceptable levels in subgrade in the Road Cross Section.
+- It enables traffic stresses to be reduced to acceptable levels in sub-grade in the Road Cross Section so that excessive deformation is prevented.

 - It acts as a working plate form for the construction of upper pavement layers.